-HPL and HP hubs are machined from billet aluminum sourced from the USA.
+HX, HPL, and HP hubs are machined from billet aluminum sourced from the USA that has been ultrasonically tested at the source to ensure it is free from internal voids.

-The usable blade pitch range is 6 degrees to 20 degrees.
-The recommended pitch of the propeller depends on the speed of the vehicle, powerplant specifications, propeller diameter, and propeller options.
+The usable blade pitch range is 6 degrees to 18 degrees.
+The recommended pitch of the propeller depends on the intended speed of the vehicle, powerplant specifications, propeller diameter, and propeller options.
 A Warp Drive Professional Protractor is provided with every propeller to accurately set blade pitch.